-Medications to control your cholesterol
+Medicines to control your cholesterol

-Taking a type of medication called a statin can help reduce your chance of a heart attack or stroke.
+Taking a type of medicine called a statin can help reduce your chance of a heart attack or stroke.
 If you have diabetes this can help even if your cholesterol level is not high to start with.

 Statins are the usual treatment for lowering cholesterol.